-- North and West Wales: Wales West and North/Teledu Cymru from 1962-64, when the station went bust and its franchise area was merged with the rest of Wales and West of England.
+- North and West Wales: Wales West and North/Teledu Cymru from 1962-64, when the station went bust and its franchise area was merged with the rest of Wales and West of England (HTV).

 For most of its existence, ITV was very regionalised; only the name of the local regional franchisee was regularly used on air until 1989.
 From 1989, dual branding of national (ITV) and local (Thames, Yorkshire etc.) identities was used.
 In 2002, following gradual deregulation which allowed the Granada and Carlton companies to buy out the other regional companies during The '90s and eventually merge (in 2004), a unified brand of ITV1 was adopted in England and Wales.
 It still remains a very touchy subject today among some UK TV viewers, and its not unusual for ITV to still be called its old regional titles by the older generation.
 There is nothing like someones Nan/Great Gran asking for the channel to be changed to HTV to baffle anyone born after the year 2000.

 In 1998 Granada and Carlton established the ill-fated ONdigital (later ITV Digital), a subscription-based digital terrestrial broadcast system.
 This went bust in 2002 because of technical problems and competition from satellite and cable, in what was seen by some industry critics as a re-run of British Satellite Broadcasting's defeat by Sky Television - the only thing that really survived was the knitted monkey used in the adverts, which was taken on by PG Tips (to prevent digital terrestrial from becoming extinct a new consortium relaunched the system as Freeview, with compatible, though more robust, signals, and no subscriptions.
 A limited number of subscription channels, called Top-Up TV, were added later).